-Italian words are commonly used in music notation to instruct performers on how the music should be performed.
-The words were first used by Italian composers in the 17th century and has since spread to the rest of the world.
+Italian words are commonly used in music notation to instruct performers on how to play a piece of music.
+First used by 17th-century Italian composers, the terminology has since spread to the rest of the world.

 |adagietto||rather slow, slightly faster than adagio||72-76|

 |allegrissimo||very fast, faster than allegro||172-176|

 |allegro moderato||moderately fast, slightly slower than allegro||116-120|

 |andante moderato||moderate walking pace, faster than andante||92-112|

 |larghetto||rather slow and broad, slightly faster than largo||60-66|

 |prestissimo||extremely fast, faster than presto||200 and above|